PaddleHQ/paddle-python-sdk/README.md

 ## Install
-Because `paddle-billing-python-sdk` is [available on PyPi](https://pypi.org/project/paddle-billing-python-sdk/), installation is as simple as running the following `pip` command:
+Because `paddle-python-sdk` is [available on PyPi](https://pypi.org/project/paddle-python-sdk/), installation is as simple as running the following `pip` command:

-`pip install paddle-billing-python-sdk`
+`pip install paddle-python-sdk`